KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Description

+## Slam algorithm
+###What is SLAM?
+SLAM (Simultaneous Localization and Mapping) is an algorithm that allows a device/robot to build its surrounding map and localize its location on the map at the same time.
+SLAM uses devices/sensors to collects visible data (camera) and/or non-visible data (RADAR, SONAR, LiDAR) with basic positional data collected using Inertial Measurement Unit (IMU).
+Together these sensors collect data and build a picture of the surrounding environment.
+The SLAM algorithm helps to best estimate the location/position within the surrounding environment.

 ## Structure of the script
 The application is based in 2 main classes: ARPlacementManager and ARCloudAnchorManager, together with 3 minor classes ARDebugManager, SaveManager and AnchorEntity.